Last Updated on March 3, 2020 by Jake

-- With an ideal consistency, the MX-4 is very easy to use, even for beginners.
+- EASY TO APPLY: With an ideal consistency, the MX-4 is very easy to use, even for beginners, Spatula incl.

 “Old is gold” is what the Arctic Silver all about.
 With such age, you’d think it’s way past its glory, but it performs so well giving many of the current market competitors a run for their money.